Lucianomcba/Chromance/chromance-firmware/README.md

 1. Change directory to the cloned repo `cd Chromance`
 1. Change directory to the `chromance-firmware` folder `cd chromance-firmware`
 1. Open this folder in VSCode `code .` or via the VSCode UI (File -> Open Folder)
-1. You should verify the contents of platformio.ini, details in How to Setup, then you will open the platformio extension and run build then upload (choose USB for initial)
+1. You should verify the contents of platformio.ini, details in How to Setup.
+1. Configure the project environment at the bottom of the VSC to `env:board_name-usb` and on the left side select the port with the board connected.
+1. Then you can compile and program the board

 ## How to Setup